GEOS-ESM/GEOSgcm_GridComp/README.md

     - `<Dataset Number>` can be set as an integer from `0` to `5`.

 ## Other Notes
+- The standalone verifies with the comparison dataset.
 - GPU execution is performed via OpenACC directives.
     - The `nvfortran` compiler has been tested up to version 23.11 and can build and execute the standalone using OpenACC directives.
     - The `gfortran` compiler has been tested up to version 11.4.0 and can build and execute the standalone using OpenACC directives.
-- The standalone verifies with the comparison dataset.
+- When compiling with `ifort`, the stack size may have to be set to unlimited (ex: With a bash shell, run `ulimit -s unlimited`) so that the standalone does not produce a segmentation fault.